 Fish Not To Feed

-Fish to avoid are predatory and larger fish such as king mackerel, tuna, swordfish, and shark due to biomagnification.
+Due to biomagnification, fish to avoid are predatory and larger fish such as king mackerel, tuna, swordfish, and shark.
 Biomagnification is the concentration of toxins in an organism due to consuming other plants or animals where the toxins are more widely distributed.
 The pollutants or toxins increase in the tissues as it moves up the food chain.
 And unfortunately, these toxins cannot be excreted, so they get passed onto the next trophic level.
 Pollutants are absorbed by microscopic phytoplankton at the bottom of the food chain, smaller fish eat the zooplankton, then a bigger fish eats that fish, and finally, the highest trophic level receives the maximum accumulation of the pollutants.
-Whether natural or human-made, there are many toxins in the world that animals consume daily and since there is no avoiding them, at least we can avoid feeding these toxins in significant quantities by not feeding predatory animals.
+Whether natural or human-made, there are many toxins in the world that animals consume daily.
+Since there is no avoiding them, we can at least avoid feeding these toxins in significant quantities by not feeding predatory animals.

 How To Feed

-As a rough guideline, fish should make up around 1oz (28g) of fish for every 20lb (9kg).
-Other guidelines include 15% of the diet being fish.
+As a rough guideline, fish should make up around 1oz (28g) for every 20lb (9kg).
 If you have a meal plan, the proper amount will be included.
-When first introducing fish, many dogs can turn their noses up.
-To persuade them, you can try grinding the fish, freezing, and offering the fish first before the rest of the meal.
+When first introduced to fish, many dogs can turn their noses up.
+To persuade them, you can try grinding the fish, freezing it, and offering the fish first before the rest of the meal.
 Freeze-dried or dehydrated fish are another great way to change the texture and smell.

 Sensitivities & Allergies

-Feed the fish that works for them if the dog is sensitive/allergic to a specific fish only.
+Feed the fish that works for them if the dog is only sensitive to a specific fish.
 If all fish must be avoided, supplements can be used for Vitamin D and omega-3 fatty acids (EPA/DHA).
 A supplement such as NOW Vitamin D3 drops can be used for vitamin D. For EPA & DHA, turn to other foods such as shellfish (if applicable), fish oil (if applicable), and other foods such as brain.

 Fish is essential to raw diets to supply essential nutrients.
 But with anything, it must be fed in moderation and with as much quality and variety as possible.
 I hope you learned something new today & Always Keep Exploring!